 From results in [2], we have that

-the compound gain (CG) between a test image
+the compound gain (CG) between a test image and decoded outcome

 is a generalization of the Kullback-Leibler joint information gain